BabylonJS-CharacterController

 To change key binding

-By default the controller uses WASDQE, space, Capslock and arrow keys to controll your Avatar.
+By default the controller uses WASDQE, space, Capslock and arrow keys to control your Character.

 To change these use